×

 We asked people if there is a lot of crime.
 They answered:

 "Yes, there is some crime in Ecuador.
 Though it is not as prevalent as in some other Latin American countries, crime does occur, including theft, pickpocketing, assault and mugging.
 Additionally, there is organized crime related to international drug trafficking.
-Violent crime tends to be concentrated in some of the larger cities and tourists should exercise caution when travelling in certain areas," said one expat in Ecuador.
+Violent crime tends to be concentrated in some of the larger cities and tourists should exercise caution when travelling in certain areas," explained one expat living in Ecuador.

 View More Answers